 Unit Chair HNN714 (Ethical Dimensions of Nursing)

-Unit Chair HNN706 (Patient Safety and Risk Management)
+Unit Chair HNN749 (Patient Safety and Risk Management)

 3 PhD students

-Professor Johnstone’s research is primarily concerned with understanding and promoting ethical thinking, decision-making, practice and policy development in health care contexts.
-This research can be broken down into five key interrelated areas:
+Professor Johnstone’s research is primarily concerned with understanding and promoting ethical thinking, decision-making, practice and policy development in healthcare contexts.
+This research can be broken down into four key interrelated areas:

 • 1998 Recipient of the Inaugural Mona Menzies Post Doctoral Research Award, Nurses Board of Victoria, to conduct post doctoral research into ethical issues associated with the mandatory reporting of child abuse.